 “It looks like a drug that works for a tragic condition that afflicts children and cripples and kills them.
 That’s the good news,” Dr. Jerry Avorn, a professor of medicine at Harvard Medical School, says of Spinraza.
 But “how in the world did the price of $750,000 a year get chosen?” [ref]

 “How in the world did the price of $750,000 a year get chosen?”
 It is simple.
 It got chosen the same way the price of the EpiPen and Daraprim did – it is completely arbitrary, and completely absurd.
 In capitalism, a company can charge “what the market will bear”.
 If a person’s choice is either pay an absurd price, or die, then the person is forced to pay the absurd price in order to live.
-Blackmail like this is a central tenet of capitalism, and companies will use blackmail whenever they can in order to increase profit.
+Companies will use blackmail whenever they can in order to increase profit.
 This sort of abominable behavior is wired into capitalism.

 We have discussed before the fact that Walmart pays billions of dollars in dividends per year: